HackWashU-UE5Game/Howling_Frontline/README.md

 # Howling Frontline Dev Log
 ## Developers: __Jackson McCall__, __Jack(Xinyu) Li__, __Nick(Qinzhou) Song__

+## Patch Notes for 11/11/23

+### Features

+### Bug Fixes

+### Known bugs
+- After opening and then closing shop/inventory, the players movement is a LOT less responsive
+- Enemy AI attacking still hits player even if player is far away at the end of the attack animation
+- Health and Power potions do not do anything
+- After exiting shop/inventory, the player could no longer attack, likely same delay associated with movement
+- Cannot see a CameraBoom object attached to player, providing difficulties when trying to implement a zoom feature for the camera

+---
 ## Patch Notes for 10/21/23

 ### Features